 Our son was diagnosed with cancer six months before he turned 27.
 Within those six months, he had three surgeries and numerous trips to various doctors and labs.
 While my response at the wedding was half sarcasm, the other half was truth.
 I would never actually wish anyone’s child get cancer, but I also wouldn’t trade the way cancer has changed us.

-Our son has been married for four years.
-He and his wife are the parents of a two ½-year-old and are expecting their second on the anniversary of his diagnosis.
-His prognosis is good, in fact, the doctor said if you have to get cancer this is the kind to get.
-Still, the answers have been slow in coming, and more than once our hopes have been dashed.
+At the time of his diagnosis, our son had been married for four years and he and his wife were the parents of a two ½-year-old with one on the way.
+Today, his prognosis is good, in fact, the doctor said if you have to get cancer this is the kind to get.
+Still, answers were slow in coming, and more than once our hopes were dashed.

 Blessings of Cancer